Jobhdez/schemy/README.md

 # Schemy
-Intepreter for a reasonable subset of Scheme.
+Intepreter for subset of Scheme.

 ## Usage